ihmeuw/pseudopeople/docs/source/noise/column_noise.rst

 Copy from household member
 --------------------------

-When responding to a survey or filling out a form, someone might accidentally answer a question about one household member with information about a different household member.
+When responding to a survey or filling out a form, someone might accidentally or purposely answer a question about one household member with information about a different household member.
 To capture this type of error, pseudopeople can fill in certain fields about a simulant with values from a different member of the simulant's household, chosen at random.
 This type of noise can be applied to ages, dates of birth, and social security numbers.